Snail slime: Description

 Mucus is a gel consisting of a polymer network that functions as a protective layer for the integument and mucosal surfaces of both elementary animals and mammals.

-The mucus of gastropods is not only used as a coating to cover the surfaces on which the snail crawls and a coating to cover the exposed soft parts of the body but also sometimes to allow a resting snail to adhere passively to surfaces, such as rock, making a temporary sealing structure called the epiphragm.
+The mucus of gastropods is not only used as a coating to cover the surfaces on which the snail crawls and a coating to cover the exposed soft parts of the body but also sometimes to allow a resting snail to adhere passively to surfaces, such as rock.
+Gastropod mucus adhesion uses a temporary sealing structure called the epiphragm.
 Mucus is produced by a large gland located below the snail's mouth.

 The foot of gastropods is covered with a thin layer of this mucus, which is used for a variety of functions, including locomotion, adherence, lubrication, repulsing predators, recognizing other snails, following a trail to a known destination and during reproduction.
-The discharge looks like a gel and it contains approximately 91 to 98% water by weight, depending on the species, combined with a small amount of high molecular weight glycoproteins (Denny, 1984).
+The discharge looks like a gel and it contains approximately 91 to 98% water by weight, depending on the species, combined with a small amount of high molecular weight glycoproteins.
 In Cornu aspersum, these glycoproteins reach weights of 82, 97 and 175 kDa.

 Locomotion

 Locomotion in snails comes from a series of muscle contractions called pedal waves and relaxations called inter waves.
 The waves created help propel the snail forward whilst pushing the thin layer of mucus used as lubrication, behind them.
 In an Experimental Biology article, research has been presented showing that each wave is indeed creating a propulsive force using the mucus to reduce resistance.

 Land mollusks travel by adhesive locomotion via muscular waves that propagate from tail to head.
 The snail mucus has an adapted flow behavior that allows transmittance of the muscular force while maintaining adhesion.
 When inactive, many mollusks of both marine and terrestrial species, use the secretion to stick to various surfaces.
 However, although it is so diluted that it can commonly act as a lubricant, it can also have strong adhesive properties.
 In their unique mating ritual, Limax maximus use a mucus thread to suspend themselves from elevated locations like tree branches.
-In Cornu aspersum, there are two types of secretion.
-One type is translucent and not adhesive, the kind that the snail leaves behind as it moves (the slime trail), and the other is similar but thicker, condensed, more viscous and elastic, which is used to adhere to various surfaces.
+In Cornu aspersum, there are three types of secretion.
+One type is translucent and not adhesive, the kind that the snail leaves behind as it moves (the slime trail), another is similar but thicker, condensed, more viscous and elastic, which is used to adhere to various surfaces, and a third viscous coating on the dorsal surface that is a protective barrier.
 Both are clearly differentiated by the type of proteins present in them.